michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-b-workshop-guide.md

 ### End of Semester:
 - [ ] Gather feedback: What did people actually implement?
 What worked?
 What didn't?
 - [ ] Refine the workshop based on lessons learned
-- [ ] Celebrate wins—share examples of successful implementations
+- [ ] Celebrate wins,share examples of successful implementations

----
+,

 ## Variations for Different Workshop Formats